silinternational/ecs-deploy/README.md

                                       Note: This number must be 1 or higher (i.e. keep only the current revision ACTIVE).
                                             Max definitions causes all task revisions not matching criteria to be deregistered, even if they're created manually.
                                             Script will only perform deregistration if deployment succeeds.
-        --enable-rollback             Rollback task definition if new version is not running before TIMEOUT --use-latest-task-def         Will use the most recently created task definition as it's base, rather than the last used.
+        --task-definition-file        File used as task definition to deploy --enable-rollback             Rollback task definition if new version is not running before TIMEOUT --use-latest-task-def         Will use the most recently created task definition as it's base, rather than the last used.
         --force-new-deployment        Force a new deployment of the service.
 Default is false.